sigp/lighthouse/book/src/become-a-validator.md

 <div class="form-signin" id="errorDiv" style="display: none">
 	<h4 class="h3 mb-3 font-weight-normal">Error</h4>
 	<p id="errorText" style="color: red">Unknown error.</p>
+	<p style="color: red">Please refresh to reupload.</p>
 </div>

 > This deposit is made using gETH (Goerli ETH) which has no real value.
-Don't ever
+Please don't ever
 > send _real_ ETH to our deposit contract!

 ## 3. Leave Lighthouse running

-Leave your beacon node and validator client running and you'll see logs as the beacon node keeps synced with the network and the validator client produces blocks and attestations.
+Leave your beacon node and validator client running and you'll see logs as the beacon node stays synced with the network while the validator client produces blocks and attestations.

 It will take 4-8+ hours for the beacon chain to process and activate your